dscleaver/dscleaver.github.com/index.md

 ---
 layout: page
-title: Leave it to Me Programming
+title: Leave It To Me Programming
-tagline: Growing and learning all the time
+tagline: Home
 ---
 {% include JB/setup %}

-## Under Construction
+## Welcome
-This is attempt #2 at getting a blog set up for myself.
-Looks like Jekyll bootstrap will remove all of the css fiddling that I was doing before.
+Welcome to Leave It To Me Programming a place for me to write about the topics that interest me.
+For my day job I write scalable web services, and in my free time I learn new programming languages and how they are built.
+I am also a dedicated husband, father, and martial artist.

-## Posts
+## Latest Posts

 <ul class="posts">
   {% for post in site.posts %}